Food Nachos

 Soak rice in a bowl for thirty minutes, then grind it with coconut and jaggery to get a thin batter.
 Pour the batter right into a thick-bottomed pan and stir constantly.
 Pour touch ghee and keep stirring.
 Once the batter stops sticking to the pan’s perimeters, switch it to the greased plate/banana leaf and spread the butter calmly.
 Allow the batter to cool, after which cut it into squares.
 To upload flavor to the dish, you can enhance the squares with cashew halves on top.

 Use a rolling pin to flatten the dough to a round shape.
-Take 2 plastic sheets or banana leaves to oil it.
+Take 2 plastic sheets or banana leaves to oil them.
 Keep one on the click, put the dough in the middle, maintain another sheet on the pinnacle, and press it.
 Put a touch more than a tablespoon of the filling inside the middle and fold it.
 Repeat this and make a few extra dough balls.
 Please keep it in the greased stress cooker container and steam prepare dinner on medium-high heat without setting the whistle on.
 Let it live for 12-13 minutes, after which turn off the heat.
 Open the steamer, and the kara kadubu is ready to be savored.
 Serve with coconut chutney or ghee.

 Previous Post